SWOT Analysis: Best Practices, Templates, And Examples

 1. Strengths

 Strengths are the lifeblood of an organisation.
 They are the internal assets, capabilities, and positive attributes that set a company apart from its competitors.
-Strengths can encompass a wide array of factors, such as a strong brand reputation, skilled and motivated workforce, efficient operational processes, innovative product offerings, or robust financial resources.
-These strengths form the foundation upon which a business can build its competitive advantage, providing a solid platform for growth and success.
+Strengths can encompass many factors, such as a strong brand reputation, a skilled and motivated workforce, efficient operational processes, innovative product offerings, or robust financial resources.
+These strengths form the foundation for a business to build its competitive advantage, providing a solid platform for growth and success.
 Identifying and leveraging strengths is crucial for maximising opportunities and mitigating threats effectively.

 2. Weaknesses